Table of Contents

 1. Overwatering:

-To avoid this mistake, it's crucial to notice the specific watering needs of your citrus trees.
-Factors like climate, soil, and container material and size play a role in determining the right watering schedule.
 As a rule of thumb, let the top 2" of the soil dry out before watering deeply.
 If you find that your soil does not seem to dry out, consider that it may be too dense and you should repot in a chunkier mix with more drainage.

 Our preferred choice for potting soil is Four Winds DIY Primo Potting Soil Mix.
 Its well-balanced composition ensures proper drainage, preventing the perils of overwatering.
 (Click here to read more about watering your fruit trees.)

-2. The Wrong Soil:
+2. The Wrong Potting Soil:

-For optimal growth, consider using our DIY Primo Potting Soil Mix, a blend specially crafted to meet the unique needs of citrus trees in containers.
+For optimal growth, consider using our DIY Primo Potting Soil Mix, which is a 5-1-1 blend that we have curated and is specially crafted to meet the unique needs of citrus trees in containers.
 Its well-aerated mix promotes root health, allowing your citrus trees to thrive.
-Avoid the temptation to use all-purpose potting mixes or soils.
-Citrus prefer more aeration around their roots, akin to succulents and orchids.

 3. Not Fertilizing:

-Remember that success lies in the details.
 Overwatering, the wrong soil, and improper or no fertilization can impede your gardening aspirations, but armed with the right knowledge and products, you're well on your way to a thriving citrus oasis.